Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Applications to observed and simulated data

 Next, the accuracy of reproduction number and infection number point and interval estimates for all simulation runs is evaluated using the root mean square error (RMSE) and the interval score given by

-where $l$ and $u$ denote lower and upper endpoint of $\alpha=0.95$ intervals and $x$ the actual reproduction or infection number.
+where $l$ and $u$ denote lower and upper endpoint of $95\%$ intervals ($\alpha=0.05$) and $x$ the actual reproduction or infection number.
 Note that this scoring function assesses both the coverage frequency which should be as close as possible to $\alpha$ and the width of the interval which should be as small as possible.
 See, e.g., \citet{gneiting2007probabilistic} for more information on the interval score.

 Table \ref{results_sim} reports the results averaged over time and Fig. \ref{results_sim_time} shows the results per time point, restricted to the period where both methods return estimates.
 The results confirm that the MCMC algorithm provides both more accurate point estimates and interval estimates compared to the approach of \citet{huisman2022estimation}.
 Furthermore, the method of \citet{huisman2022estimation} is particularly inaccurate for the most recent days at the end of the observation period.
 Finally, we compare the results of our MCMC algorithm based on all 63 data with the sequential version with a moving window of length 42.
-Fig. \ref{post_seq} shows estimated quantiles of $R_{e,t}$ and $I_t$ given $D_{1:63}$ and $D_{t+s-41:t+s}$ for $s=1,7, 14$ for the same first two simulation runs as above.
-Fig. \ref{post_seq_app} in Appendix \ref{app_simulation} shows the results for additional four simulation runs.
+Fig. \ref{post_seq} shows estimated quantiles of $R_{e,t}$ and $I_t$ given $D_{1:63}$ and $D_{t+s-41:t+s}$ for $s=1,7,21$ for the same first two simulation runs as above.
+Fig. \ref{post_seq_app} in Supplementary Material \ref{app_simulation} shows the results for additional four simulation runs.
 One sees that the sequential estimates of reproduction numbers with $s=1$ decrease more slowly than the true values in the period October 5 to 26.
 This is presumably due to the chosen prior.
 This then leads to overestimated incidences about ten days later.
 But at the very end, the intervals with $s=1$ have been able to catch the truth again.
 Already with $s=7$ the difference to using all data is small and with $s=21$ there is no visible difference.
 The accuracy measures of point estimates and intervals over time shown in Fig. \ref{results_seq} confirm these findings for all 100 simulation runs.